Formation of massive disk galaxies in the IllustrisTNG simulation: Simulation and Sample selection

 In the following, we focus on the morphological evolution of massive galaxies with stellar mass M$_{*,z=0}$ $>8\times10^{10}$ \Msun, which amount to 567 galaxies in the TNG100-1.
-Massive galaxies with \BtoTkin $< 0.3$ are selected as our sample of massive disk galaxies.
+Massive galaxies with \BtoTkin $< 0.3$ are selected as our sample of massive disc galaxies.
 For comparison, massive elliptical galaxies are defined as those with \BtoTkin $> 0.9$.
-By doing so, we select out 83 massive disk galaxies and 142 massive elliptical galaxies at $z=0$ in the TNG100-1.
+By doing so, we select out 83 massive disc galaxies and 142 massive elliptical galaxies at $z=0$ in the TNG100-1.